world-federation-of-advertisers/cross-media-measurement/src/main/proto/wfa/measurement/internal/duchy/add_a_protocol.md

 # How to Add a Prootcol

+Definitions

-Definitions * **Prootocol**: A Protocol is the end to end unit of work spread across all the MPC workers.
-Think of this as the algorithm described in a white-paper * **Computation**: A computation is a single run of the protocol.
+*   **Protocol**: A Protocol is the end to end unit of work spread across all the MPC workers.
+Think of this as the algorithm described in a white-paper
+*   **Computation**: A computation is a single run of the protocol.

 ## Overview